kedgeproject/kedge/docs/development.md

 2. Click the "Compare and pull request" button next to your "myfeature" branch.
 3. Check out the pull request process for more details

-## `glide`, `glide-vc` and dependency management
+## Dependency management

-Kedge uses `glide` to manage dependencies and `glide-vc` to clean vendor directory.
+Kedge uses `glide` to manage dependencies.
-They are not strictly required for building Kedge but they are required when managing dependencies under the `vendor/` directory.
-If you want to make changes to dependencies please make sure that `glide` and `glide-vc` are installed and are in your `$PATH`.
+If you want to make changes to dependencies please make sure that `glide` is in your `$PATH`.

 ### Installing glide